induktio/thinker/Details.md

 * For AI factions, `tech_cost_factor` scales the cost for each difficulty level, e.g. `tech_cost_factor=84` equals 84% of human cost.
 * Multiply by the square root of the map size divided by the square root of a standard map size (56).
-* Multiply by faction specific TECHCOST modifier (lower values means faster progress).
+* Multiply by faction specific TECHCOST modifier (higher values means slower progress).
-* Divide by Technology discovery rate set in alphax.txt (lower values means slower progress).
+* Divide by Technology discovery rate set in alphax.txt (higher values means faster progress).
 * If tech stagnation is enabled, multiply by 1.5.
 * If 2 or more factions with commlink to the current faction has the tech, multiply by 0.75.
 * If only 1 commlink faction has it, multiply by 0.85.
+* If `cheap_early_tech` is enabled, apply a decreasing discount from 55% to 5% until the first 10 techs are discovered.

 The final cost calculated by this formula is visible in the F2 status screen after the label "TECH COST".
 Note that the social engineering RESEARCH rating does not affect this number.
 Instead it changes "TECH PER TURN" value displayed on the same screen.

 Expiring infiltration feature
 =============================
 Normally establishing infiltration with a probe team on another faction is permanent and cannot be removed in any way.
 In multiplayer games this can be especially unbalanced.
-Thinker mod provides a config option (`counter_espionage`) to make infiltration expire randomly based on a variety of factors.
+Thinker provides a config option `counter_espionage` to make infiltration expire randomly based on a variety of factors.

-When enabled, for each turn for every infiltration active to the current faction, a score is calculated and rolled against a random chance.
+When enabled, for each turn for every infiltration active to the current faction (defender), a score is calculated and rolled against a random chance.
 If the roll succeeds, both factions will get a message of removed infiltration on their turn and the infiltration stops immediately.
 While allied to another faction, infiltration will never expire.
 The score is based on these factors:

-* Calculate DefenderProbeRating - AttackerProbeRating.
+* Get the current social engineering PROBE rating for both factions.
 * Having Hunter Seeker Algorithm or Nethack Terminus will give +1 bonus each.
-* If a human player faction is defending, give extra +2 bonus.
+* If a human player faction is defending, give extra +2 bonus for the defender.
+* Calculate DefenderProbeScore - AttackerProbeScore.
 * Clamp the value to -7 to +7 range.

 The chance to discover infiltration is 0.5% at -7 score, 1.2% at +0 score, and 3.3% at +7 score (maximum possible).
 Thus having any kind of advantage over the other faction will give a lopsided bonus for the defender by design.
-In this mechanic, it is important to have a better Probe rating or at least parity to maintain the infiltration.
+In this mechanic, it is important to have a better PROBE rating or at least parity to maintain the infiltration.

 SMAC in SMACX mod